momentohq/public-dev-docs/docs/cache/develop/index.md

 # Developing applications with Momento SDKs

 Welcome!
 This page provides information about common constructs you will need in order to assemble Momento clients in all of our SDKs.
-This page covers how to provide your Momento credentials (called auth tokens), how to configure your client, and some basic information about error handling and production readiness.
+This page covers how to provide your Momento credentials (called api keys), how to configure your client, and some basic information about error handling and production readiness.

 ![a technical illustration on a white background depicting the intersection of speed, ease of use, and security.](@site/static/img/city.jpg)